 Dr. Nadia T. Hasan

-To sign up for either or both of these free meetings, please go to creatingjustice.net and sign up on the Contact page or email Ann Cavanaugh Smith at firstname.lastname@example.org.
+To sign up for any of these free meetings or webinars, please send us a request through the Contact page on this page, or email Ann Cavanaugh Smith at firstname.lastname@example.org.
 We will send you a confirmation email.

 For more information contact: